david-slimp/NodeTakeOver/FIXME.md

 - High-level validation
 - Should stay in Wall class as it coordinates other validations
 6. static linesIntersect(w1, w2)
-- Pure geometry function
+- [TODO] Pure geometry function
-- Could be moved to a geometry.ts utility file
+- [TODO] Could be moved to a geometry.ts utility file
-- Used by multiple classes (Wall, potentially others)
+- [TODO] Used by multiple classes (Wall, potentially others)
 7. static lineIntersectsNode(wall, node)
-- Specific to Wall-Node interaction
+- [TODO] Specific to Wall-Node interaction
-- Could be moved to a collision.ts utility file
+- [TODO] Could be moved to a collision.ts utility file
-- Or stay in Wall class as it's wall-specific
+- [TODO] Or stay in Wall class as it's wall-specific

 Commented-out Code
 8. lineIntersectsCircle(x1, y1, x2, y2, cx, cy, r)
-- More general version of lineIntersectsNode
+- [TODO] More general version of lineIntersectsNode
-- Should be moved to geometry.ts if uncommented
+- [TODO] Should be moved to geometry.ts if uncommented
 9. isPathBlocked(node1, node2)
-- Game-specific logic
+- [TODO] Game-specific logic
-- Could be moved to a gameLogic.ts or similar
+- [TODO] Could be moved to a gameLogic.ts or similar

 Proposed Modular Structure